eberban/eberban/books/refgram/src/morphonology/morphology.md

 v, t, d, s, z, c, j, g, k__), 5 vowels (__i, e, a, o, u__) and finally the letter __h__, for a total of 22 letters.
 Among the consonants, __n__, __r__ and __l__ are designated as (alveolar) __sonorants__, and play an important role in Eberban's morphology.
-The alphabetical order is `hnlrmpbfvtdszcjkgieaou`.
+The alphabetical order is `hnrlmpbfvtdszcjkgieaou`.
 The same letter appearing multiple times in a row is considered identical to the letter not being repeated, but can informally be used in written media to convey length of sounds in speech.